AOC’s brand was groundbreaking. Now it’s inspiring copycats around the world

 Ocasio-Cortez’s campaign graphics were striking because they broke from the typical political brand clichés.
 They used purple and yellow rather than the standard red and blue, they employed all-caps sheared and rotated type, and they featured her now iconic profile shot.
 In the two years since Ocasio-Cortez was elected, she’s become a torchbearer for progressive Democrats—and now a slew of them have followed her lead when it comes to branding, too.

 I wasn’t the only one to notice the trend.
 People have been sending design samples to the team at Tandem, the studio behind Ocasio-Cortez’s 2018 campaign branding.
 There’ve been so many that they started a dedicated Slack channel to keep track of them—more than 20 different global examples so far.
-Scott Starrett, the co-founder and principal of Tandem, notes that they certainly weren’t the first to use rotated, sheared type (“there is really no novelty in the world of design”), but something about the combination of details and timing made it resonate like it hadn’t before.
+Scott Starrett, the cofounder and principal of Tandem, notes that they certainly weren’t the first to use rotated, sheared type (“there is really no novelty in the world of design”), but something about the combination of details and timing made it resonate like it hadn’t before.

 In addition to the treatment they applied to Norwester, the campaign’s primary typeface, the brand identity uses speech bubbles to create a visual conversation, with the secondary text in Spanish.
 The speech bubble also creates a frame for “Ocasio,” emphasizing her name over other text on the page.
 The yellow accents could be considered “the fourth color in the American color palette,” says Starrett, who explains that red, white, and blue are often accompanied by brass or gold.
 And then there’s that now-famous portrait of Ocasio-Cortez looking up with a three-quarters gaze.
 It was inspired by a Cesar Chavez stamp, but the upward tilt of the head has the shorthand effect of conveying an aspirational optimism rare in politics, according to Starrett.